kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

   mutable at runtime (aligning with the pre-existing mutable `minCount` field in `PodGroup` objects).
-- Scheduler diagnostics and recommendations with regards to the scheduling order are re-evaluated to improve troubleshooting and scheduling success rates.
+- Scheduler diagnostics and recommendations with regards to the scheduling order are analyzed and documented to improve troubleshooting and scheduling success rates.
 - The logic for triggering preemption for subsequent scheduling is re-evaluated in case the scheduling policy is not initially satisfied (e.g., PG has been disrupted or `minCount` has changed).